philipbl/iot-protocol-comparison/README.md

 - MQTT (QoS 2)

 ## Configuration
 One message is sent every 60 seconds.
-The message contains a payload of 121 bytes (`data.json` file without newlines).
+Messages contain a payload of 121 bytes (`data.json` file without newlines).
 For MQTT, the keep alive time is 60 seconds.

 ## Metrics to measure
 - Success rate (number of messages received vs sent)